-More than 58 million human lives have been lost in the US as a result of the Roe v.
+More than 60 million human lives have been lost in the United States as a result of the Roe v.
 Wade legalization of abortion in 1973.1 Millions of women have made the agonizing choice of abortion, and many still struggle with doubts and heartache.
 On January 22, 1973, the US Supreme Court ruled in a 7–2 vote that a woman’s “right to privacy” trumps the unborn baby’s right to life until the child is capable of “meaningful life outside the womb,” in which case the states could institute laws limiting abortion (except if the abortion was for the “preservation of the life or health of the mother,” a broad exception clause).
 The court determined this viable age to be six to seven months in the womb, although subsequent cases made abortion legal up until the baby’s birth.

 Abortion is not simply an issue of empirical science because scientists cannot answer the question of precisely when human life begins.
 Abortion is a battle between worldviews.
 A prime component of these worldviews is whether or not one holds to the authority of Scripture.
 To be fair, some evolutionists may be pro-life.
 However, the implications of an evolutionary worldview lead to the devaluing of human life, whereas the implications of biblical creation uphold the sanctity of human life, even in the womb.
 What people believe about origins will influence their answers to the following questions related to the issue of abortion: Who is man?
 What is the purpose of death?
 Who determines right from wrong?

 Evolutionists answer that man is merely an advanced animal.
 Since man is just a more highly evolved life form, human life is nothing special.
 A person does not have any more inherent value than the life of his alleged ape-like ancestor.
 Therefore, abortion is just a fact of life regardless of the consequences for the developing life inside.

 Biblical creationists believe mankind is distinct from the animal kingdom.